 \ec{and the reduced density matrix corresponding to the subsystems of interest $S$ is}:

-Post-measurement pre-observation, each agent, remaining in the R state because they have yet to find out whether they're in the `found' or `ready' room, may ask: What is the self-locating uncertainty they should ascribe to being in the `found' room?
+Post-measurement pre-observation, each agent, remaining in the $R$ state because they have yet to find out whether they're in the `found' or `ready' room, may ask: What is the self-locating uncertainty they should ascribe to being in the `found' room?
 Agent $A_1$ knows that if they're in the `found' room, then the other agents ($A_2$, $A_3$...) are in the `ready' room.
 But they also know this is true for each other agent: if $A_2$ is in the `found' room, then the others are in the `ready' room, and likewise for $A_3$, $A_4$... $A_N$.
-This exhausts all the possibilities given the form of the particle's wave function.
+This exhausts all the possibilities given the form of the particle's wavefunction.
 Since each outcome is symmetric given the set-up, under \textbf{Symmetry}, each agent should rationally assign each outcome the same credence.
 The unique way to assign each outcome a probability is to assign each outcome $1/3$.
-This corresponds to the squared-amplitude weights of each outcome, and so vindicates the Born rule for the symmetric case.

-Furthermore, each agent may, even in DMR\textsubscript{E}, employ \textbf{No-FTL} and \textbf{Locality}, to entertain the possibility that any asymmetric case can be transformed unitarily (remotely) into the symmetric case without the agent's knowledge -- the same strategy for WFR\textsubscript{E} generalizes to DMR\textsubscript{E} as well.

-In short, we think that the McQueen-Vaidman program does not depend essentially on WFR\textsubscript{E}, and can be readily generalized to DMR\textsubscript{E} without issue.
+Furthermore, each agent may, even in DMR\textsubscript{E}, employ \textbf{No-FTL} and \textbf{Locality}, to entertain the possibility that any asymmetric case can be transformed into the symmetric case without their knowledge -- the same strategy for WFR\textsubscript{E} generalizes to DMR\textsubscript{E}.
+In summary, the McQueen-Vaidman program does not depend essentially on WFR\textsubscript{E}, and can be readily generalized to DMR\textsubscript{E}.